tsvbits/tsvbits.github.io/src/pages/wait-no-mutations/index.md

 reddit: "https://www.reddit.com/r/QualityAssurance/comments/it4qn5/how_to_wait_animations_complete_in_playwright"
 ---

-In this post I am going to show a function to wait animations complete in [Playwright](https://playwright.dev) test script.
+In this post I am going to show a function to wait for animations to complete in [Playwright](https://playwright.dev) test script.
 As usual enough words, just try to apply the code below :smile:

 ```js